yuvi007yuvi/hr-crm-app/PROFILE_PAGE.md

 # User Profile Page

 ## Overview
-The User Profile page provides a comprehensive interface for users to view and manage their personal information, work details, security settings, and preferences within the HR CRM system.
+The User Profile page provides a comprehensive interface for users to view and manage their personal information, work details, security settings, and preferences within the HRNova system.

 ## Features